 |Menace and Crystal Meth hijinking, just before our Holiday in Hell (Japan, 2007)|

-I snuck back into my apartment on Sunday afternoon to drop off another shipment of stuff, and was seduced by the sight of my soft futon, its linen still crisp, lying prostrate on the floor.
+I snuck back into my apartment on Sunday afternoon to drop off another shipment of stuff, and was seduced by the sight of my soft futon, its linen still crisp, lying supine on the lacquered floor.
 I remember thinking to myself: Surely I have partied hard enough this weekend...
 I deserve some time off.
 Time enough to sleep, or to watch some free-to-air TV, possibly even chant with Kobayashi-sensei, and get back into his good books.
 Buy a few cans of Asahi Dry from 7-11, and sink into oblivion.
 Then Meth texted me, saying that Miho was coming over.
 This was worse than waving a red flag at a bull, and I was forced to comply.

 A few hours later we were doing dinner at a restaurant in Kichijoji.
 We found ourselves a table in the back corner; Meth, ever the joker, suggested we sit in single file against the wall, like panelists on a game show, facing the other diners.
 Typical gaijin prank, I thought to myself, embarrassed by the strange looks we provoked.
 I ended up on the far end of the line from Miho, and was not happy about this position (...always go to places you can kino the chick).
 Before too long I conspired to break ranks, by moving up to sit opposite her, in one of the empty chairs.
 Not that it got me anywhere, and I earned some chagrin from Garnet and Meth, who accused me of spoiling the symmetry of our seating.
 I was eating the entrée, tofu and shaved fish, when I got a phone call from another one of our friends, a Kiwi called Dennis (Dennis the Menace, aka Maniac High), who happens to be a porn actor in Japan.